What is an MRE

 Especially the Mountain House Beef Stew

-My son didn’t tell me he happened to have brought one of his little mini stoves and a ready-to-eat meal.
-I looked over, and there he was, cooking.
+I was off-roading with my son on a cold spring day, and after what seemed like minutes, was hours, and we were starving!
+Yes, we had a few bars on hand, but that wasn’t enough.
+Stopping for a rest, my son lights his little mini stove and preps a ready-to-eat meal.
 It not only solved our hunger, but it also warmed us up.
 It tasted so good that this MRE was etched into our brains forever: Mountain House Beef Stew.

 MRE Emergency Foods for the Survival Situation

-When heading out in the bush, even on a quick outing toss an MRE pack into your backpack.
-It hardly takes any space or weight in the grand scheme of things.
 For a day trip, I’ll pack two days’ worth of food.
 For a 2-day trip, I’ll pack three days worth, and so on.
 There’s always a little padding just in case something goes wrong.
 It’s super easy to stack food volume by using MREs.

-Where to Buy MRE Meals?
+Where to Buy Meal Ready to Eat Meals?

 Just about any outdoor store you walk into carries MREs.
 The last two gun stores I visited have some, and I’m talking about stores that do 90% of their business in gun sales.
 MRE meals are showing up more and more these days.
 Big box stores like Sail, MEC, Cabelas and so on will have entire aisles of them.

-Lastly, some army surplus stores carry the real deal MRE military meals.
-These can be interesting as they include a beverage, snack, main meal, side dish, dessert, and crackers.
-They are entire kits with napkins, utensils, condiments and so on.
 Just be super careful of dates as I’ve got some myself with no dates on the outside, only to find they are long expired when dates showed up inside the MRE.
-It makes you wonder how old it is considering the long shelf of these things.
+Considering the long shelf of MREs, it makes you wonder how old it is.

 Have you tried an MRE?
 If so, which one is your favourite?